 HISTORY OF THE WEIRS BEACH SIGN

-The original colors of the Weirs Beach sign, seen above in this circa 1957 postcard and copy-cat decal, were yellow and black.
+The original colors of the Weirs Beach sign, seen below in the circa 1957 postcard and copy-cat decal, were yellow and black.
 (The postcard also shows the original traffic island, and behind it, the Endicott House Restaurant.)
 The sign was yellow, the supporting poles were black, and the arrrow was black.
-Today, the sign (below right) is light blue, the supporting poles are dark blue, and the arrow is red.
-Also note the topmost pole, visible in earlier photos.
-Before restoration, power to the sign was fed from overhead utility lines and down the topmost pole.
+Today, the sign is light blue, the supporting poles are dark blue, and the arrow is red.
+Also note the mast pole atop the sign.
+Before restoration, power to the sign was fed from overhead utility lines and down the mast pole.
 After restoration, power was fed from an underground line and up the main bottom pole.
-Unfortunately, during the restoration, a key element of the original design, the topmost pole, was removed.
-With the mast pole, the original sign was tall and well-proportioned, the sign now appears short and squat .
-Still very attractive though!
+Unfortunately, during the restoration, a key element of the original design, the mast pole, was removed.
+With the mast pole, the original sign was tall and well-proportioned.
+Without the mast pole, the sign doesn’t look quite as elegant.